julian-ros/ollama_playground/data/authentication.md

 ## API Key Authentication

-CloudSync API uses API keys for authentication.
-You can generate and manage your API keys from the CloudSync dashboard.
+Julio API uses API keys for authentication.
+You can generate and manage your API keys from the Julio dashboard.

 ### Obtaining an API Key

-1. Log in to your CloudSync dashboard
+1. Log in to your Julio dashboard
 2. Navigate to Settings > API Keys
 3. Click "Generate New Key"
 4. Copy and securely store your API key